rendner/py-plugin-dataframe-viewer/projects/python_plugin_code/README.md

 Then open one of these projects, if it is the first time, you have to configure a Python interpreter (use the correct Python version).

 >**Note:** The project can be executed with any PyCharm instance, therefore it doesn't need to be started by the `runIde` gradle-task of the plugin project.
->But using the PyCharm instance, started by the plugin project, allows you to use the latest state of the plugin in case you want to do a quick tests
+>But using the PyCharm instance, started by the plugin project, allows you to use the latest state of the plugin in case you want to do a quick test
 > with the plugin.

 ## Configure Python Interpreter (PyCharm)